coder-iloma/webpagefirstmy/README.md

 # webpagefirstmy
-This the first webpage that I have designed using HTML/CSS.
-This is my portfolio.
+This the first webpage that I am designing using HTML/CSS.
+It's currently a work in progress.
+Hope to finish it ASAP.